Philosophy of love

 Philosophy of love is the field of social philosophy and ethics that attempts to describe the nature of love.
+It is a branch of humanities that allows us to understand and study the complex structure of compassion by the use of philosophical foundations.

 Current theories

 There are many different theories that attempt to explain what love is, and what function it serves.
 Among the prevailing types of theories that attempt to account for the existence of love there are: psychological theories, evolutionary theories, and spiritual theories.
+Philosophers of love attempt to address several issues.
+For example, philosophers wrestle with whether love is based on qualities, which means love changes if that quality changes, or some other inherent value.
+Another common problem is whether love for another compromises one's distinct autonomy, since love involves taking on the interests of a partner.
+Feminist responses to this question raise the issue that one partner (often a woman) is more submissive and thus trapped.

 Western traditions

 Classical roots

 The roots of the classical philosophy of love go back to Plato's Symposium.
 Plato's Symposium digs deeper into the idea of love and bringing different interpretations and points of view in order to define love.
 Plato singles out three main threads of love that have continued to influence the philosophies of love that followed.